The Queendom

 DISCLOSURE: We may earn commission from links on this page, but I only recommend products I love.
 Promise.

-On March 4th, 2021, the third drop of the Prada Timecapsule new series, dedicated to knitwear, will be launched on prada.com – at 3pm CET – for 24 hours only.
+Today, on April 1st, 2021, the fourth drop of the Prada Timecapsule new series, dedicated to knitwear, will be launched on prada.com – at 3pm CET – for 24 hours only.
 Prada Timecapsule is an exclusive product drop of 50 items, occurring once a month, each first Thursday.

-This wool sweater is characterized by a «vintage» shape and an original graphic and modernist motif that combines two contrasting patterns from the Prada archive.
+For this new drop, Prada Timecapsule presents a modernist sweater, combining jacquard patterns from Prada archive with a sportswear-inspired maxi triangle inlay.
 The Prada logo is reinterpreted on the front of the item and the triangle with the drop date stands out on the back.

 TECHNICAL DETAILS

-Double pattern – Unisex fit with a vintage inspired silhouette – Ribbed collar – Regular shoulder – Ribbed cuffs and hem – Jacquard logo.
+Jacquard pattern – Unisex fit with a vintage inspired silhouette – Ribbed collar – Regular shoulder – Ribbed cuffs and hem – Jacquard logo.
 Made In Italy.
-Price: € 1.100.
+Price: € 1.200.

 LoL, Sandra